 Guide to Setting Up a Mail Server on Ubuntu VPS with iRedMail

-Setting up a mail server can seem complex, but with the help of iRedMail, the process becomes significantly streamlined. iRedMail is an open-source mail server solution that simplifies the configuration and maintenance of email services.
+Setting up a mail server on Ubuntu VPS with iRedMail simplifies email server deployment.
 This guide walks you through the process of setting up a mail server on an Ubuntu VPS.

 Pre-requisites